In addition to moving or copying files in SharePoint, you can also sync SharePoint files with the OneDrive sync app.

 Select your version of SharePoint from one of the tabs below:

-Select files or folders in a SharePoint library.
+Select files or folders in a SharePoint library to move or copy.

-On the command bar, select (More), and then select Move to or Copy to.
+On the command bar along the top, select Move to or Copy to.

 Note: Switch to the modern experience if Move to or Copy to isn't available.

-On the Move or Copy panel, choose a destination in the current library, OneDrive, or another SharePoint site.
+Choose a destination in the current library, OneDrive, or another SharePoint site, then select Move here or Copy here.
+If a site isn't listed, at the bottom of the site list on the left, select More places.
 (SharePoint Server 2019 currently only supports the current library.)

 When you use Move to, the history of the document is copied to the new destination.
 When you use Copy to with documents that have version history, only the latest version is copied.
 To copy earlier versions, you need to restore and copy each one.
 For more info about versioning, see Enable and configure versioning for a list or library.